hitz-zentroa/lm-contamination/docs/blog/README.md

 > [EU]<sub>ORG</sub> rejects [German]<sub>MISC</sub> call to boycott [British]<sub>MISC</sub> lamb.
 [Peter Blackburn]<sub>PER</sub>.
 [BRUSSELS]<sub>LOC</sub> 1996-08-22.

 <p align="justify">
 As seen below in Figure 1, the model generated the text and labels perfectly i.e., that EU is an organization, German and British are miscellaneous, Peter Blackburn is a person and BRUSSELS is a location.
 In fact, the model is able to generate the validation and even the test splits, including annotation errors such as China labeled as a person.
 A quick search on Google shows that at least 3 papers (one of them was actually accepted for the top scientific conference ACL 2023) did  evaluate either ChatGPT or Codex (another closed LM) as a zero-shot or few-shot NER system [[1, 2, 3](#references)].
-BTW, the performance of ChatGPT on CoNLL03 **improved by almost 9 F1 points** from the first paper (February 20th) to the second paper (May 23rd) for unknown reasons, but that’s another story beyond this post.
+BTW, the performance of ChatGPT on CoNLL03 <b>improved by almost 9 F1 points</b>from the first paper (February 20th) to the second paper (May 23rd) for unknown reasons, but that’s another story beyond this post.
 </p>

 ![An example of ChatGPT generating the CoNLL03 dataset.](imgs/CoNLL03_train_small.png)

-***Figure 1**: An example of ChatGPT generating the CoNLL03 dataset.
-The generated example is exactly the first training example.*
+<b>Figure 1</b>: An example of ChatGPT generating the CoNLL03 dataset.
+The generated example is exactly the first training example.

 <p align="justify">
 How does this extend to other NLP datasets?
 To investigate this phenomenon, we applied the same protocol used for CoNLL03 to a variety of NLP datasets.
 We used the following prompt for this experiments: